gharamiananda/netlifycon-hr/netlifycon-hr-backend/README.md

-# NextMart - Server
+# Netlify-hr

-NextMart is a robust and scalable backend solution for an e-commerce platform.
+Netlify hr is a robust and scalable backend solution for an e-commerce platform.
 It handles user authentication, product management, order processing, payment integration, and more.
 Built with Node.js, Express.js, and MongoDB, this project is designed for high performance and flexibility.

 ---